 Ohio Law requires that all allegations of abuse or neglect be investigated by a public children services agency.

-The Investigative Unit of the Clinton County Child Protection Unit is comprised of 4 Investigative Caseworkers and 1 Supervisor.
-The unit is responsible for investigating reports of child abuse.
+The Clinton County, Ohio Investigative Unit is responsible for investigating reports of child abuse.
 An Investigative Worker is on call to take all after-hours calls as well as all reports made on holidays and weekends.
-In 2008, the Investigative Unit investigated 500 reports of child abuse and neglect in Clinton County.

 The Investigative Caseworker must reach a disposition on all cases that are investigated.
 Cases can be dispostioned as either substantiated, indicated or unsubstantiated.
 After a case is dispositioned, the Investigative Unit may then either close the case or transfer it to the Protective Services Unit.